cryptogogue/vol-node-setup/README.md

 cp traefik2/rules/* $DOCKERDIR/traefik2/rules/
 ```

-Edit middlewares.toml and replace `[YOURDOMAINHERE]` with your root domain.
+Edit $DOCKERDIR/traefik2/rules/middlewares.toml and replace `[YOURDOMAINHERE]` with your root domain.
 (example: `customFrameOptionsValue = "allow-from https:[YOURDOMAINHERE]"`
  -> `customFrameOptionsValue = "allow-from https:cuken.net"`) (Do not include // in the url)